 Troubleshooting Mercedes Windshield Washer Problems

-To diagnose windshield washer fluid problems you will need to have a digital multimeter.
+To diagnose windshield washer fluid problems, you must have a digital multimeter.
 The Mastech MS8268 MS8261 Series Digital AC/DC Auto/Manual Range Digital Multimeter is what we use in this tutorial, but you can use any digital multimeter that you like.

 - Check Pump Operation

-Turn the key to ON position and press the windshield washer fluid switch.
+Turn the key to the ON position and press the windshield washer fluid switch.
 Do you hear the windshield pump turn on?
-As you perform this test make sure to have the engine off, key in position II or you will not be able to hear the pump turn on and off.
+As you perform this test, make sure to have the engine off, and key in position II or you will not be able to hear the pump turn on and off.

 - Check Fuses

-If the pump does not work then next you should check the fuses.
+If the pump does not work, you should check the fuses next.
 The fuse for the windshield fluid is on the side of the dashboard or fuse box in the engine bay.
 It could also be in the fuse box under the rear seat in some models.
 Find the fuse that belongs to the windshield washer fluid motor.
-Pull it out and make sure it make sure it is not burned out.
+Pull it out and make sure it is not burned out.

-- Check power to the windshield washer pump
+- Check the power to the windshield washer pump.

-Use a digital multimeter to check if the power goes to the windshield pump.
+Use a digital multimeter to check whether power goes to the windshield pump.
 You need to set your multimeter to measure DC 20-volt mode.
-If you need a multi-meter consider purchasing one, there are several inexpensive digital multimeters listed on Amazon’s Best Selling Digital Multi Meter List.
+If you need a multi-meter, consider purchasing one, there are several inexpensive digital multimeters listed on Amazon’s Best Selling Digital Multi Meter List.
 When you press the windshield washer switch on the steering column, you should see about 12-volt reading.

-If there is power at the plug but the windshield washer pump does not work the next step would be to test the windshield washer pump (motor).
-You can feel 12 volt to the pump and try to run it for a couple of seconds.
+If there is power at the plug, but the windshield washer pump does not work, the next step would be to test the windshield washer pump (motor).
+You can feel 12 volts to the pump and try running it for a few seconds.

-If you conclude that the washer pump is defective you can replace it with a new one.
+If you conclude the washer pump is defective, you can replace it with a new one.
 Usually, the pumps are easy to replace.
-The hardest part is getting to the pump itself as in many cases you may need to remove body parts such as a front bumper or a fender or the wheel lining.
+The hardest part is getting to the pump itself as, in many cases, you may need to remove body parts such as a front bumper or a fender, or the wheel lining.
 New replacement windshield washer pump can be purchased on Amazon.
 If you would rather save even more money, you can purchase a used Mercedes windshield washer pump on eBay (eBay link).

 One very common problem that we see frequently is disconnected washer fluid lines.
-If the washer fluid line gets disconnected, you may experience that there is no washer fluid spraying on your windshield or you may notice very little washer fluid spraying on the windshield.
-When this is the issue you will also notice windshield washer fluid fall on the ground.
+If the washer fluid line gets disconnected, you may experience no washer fluid spraying on your windshield or notice very little washer fluid spraying on the windshield.
+When this is the issue, windshield washer fluid falls on the ground.
 Follow the steps below to learn how we fixed a similar problem using only Multi-Purpose Cable Ties.

 - Inspect the windshield washer fluid lines for leaks

-How to fix a leak on Mercedes windshield washer fluid line
+How to fix a leak on the Mercedes windshield washer fluid line

-- The first thing you should do is to make sure the washer fluid pump runs when you press the windshield sprayer switch.
+- First, you should make sure the washer fluid pump runs when you press the windshield sprayer switch.
 In most cases, the pump works, but no water gets sprayed on the windscreen.

 - Locate the fluid leak.
-In our case we had major water leak by the hood near the nozzle area.
+In our case, we had a major water leak by the hood near the nozzle area.